jpdery/moobile-core-doc/Source/Component/Component.md

 ### getChildOfType(type, name) {#getChildOfType}

-Return a component of a specified type that matches the specified name.
+Return a component of a specified type that matching the specified name.

 #### Parameters: